Program Requirements

 Practicum

-The Expressive Arts Therapy program includes a year-long practicum under the supervision of licensed mental health professionals.
+The Master’s in Counseling Psychology with a concentration in Expressive Arts Therapy includes required practicum training at a CIIS-approved community mental health site, where students provide clinical services to the public under the supervision of licensed mental health professionals.

 Curriculum Highlights